You are here: Urology Textbook > Kidneys > Renal cell carcinoma > Treatment of advanced renal cell carcinoma

-Treatment with inhibitors of signal transduction (smart drugs or targeted therapy) replaced immunotherapy with interferone or interleukine, they were standard of treatment before the introduction of checkpoint inhibitors.
+Treatment with inhibitors of signal transduction (smart drugs or targeted therapy) replaced immunotherapy with interferon or interleukin.
+Inhibitors of signal transduction were standard of treatment before the introduction of checkpoint inhibitors.
 They are currently administered in combination with checkpoint inhibitors (see above), or as monotherapy when CPI are contraindicated.
-Inhibitors of signal transduction generate stable disease, complete remission is rare.
-Favorable prognosic signs are metastases which stabilize or decrease in size and show signs of decreased perfusion in computed tomography.
+Inhibitors of signal transduction generate stable disease; complete remission is rare.
+Favorable prognostic signs are metastases that stabilize or decrease in size and show signs of decreased perfusion in computed tomography.

 Axitinib is a potent inhibitor of VEGF receptor tyrosine kinase.
-Axitinib has been approved since 2012 in the U.S. for the second-line treatment after failure with cytokines or first-line treatment with targeted molecules.
-Axitinib increased progression-free survival (6.7 vs. 4.7 months compared to sorafenib) (Rini et al, 2011).
+Axitinib has been approved since 2012 in the U.S. for second-line treatment after failure with cytokines or first-line treatment with targeted molecules.
+Axitinib increased progression-free survival (6.7 vs. 4.7 months compared to sorafenib) (Rini et al., 2011).
 Axitinib has gained new importance in first-line therapy as a combination treatment with pembrolizumab or avelumab, see above.
-Dosage, pharmacology and side effects see chapter pharmacology section Axitinib.
+For dosage, pharmacology, and side effects, see chapter pharmacology section Axitinib.

 Bevacizumab is a monoclonal antibody against VEGF and is approved for first-line treatment of metastatic renal cell carcinoma.
-In combination with interferon, bevacizumab shows an increase in progression-free survival of 10.2 vs. 5.4 months in comparison to interferon therapy alone (Escudier et al, 2007) (Motzer and Bukowski, 2006).
-See also chapter pharmacology section bevacizumab.
+In combination with interferon, bevacizumab shows an increase in progression-free survival of 10.2 vs. 5.4 months in comparison to interferon therapy alone (Escudier et al., 2007) (Motzer and Bukowski, 2006).

-Cabozantinib is an oral inhibitor of tyrosine kinases such as MET, VEGF and AXL.
-Cabozantinib is approved for the second and third line therapy of metastatic renal cell carcinoma.
+Cabozantinib is an oral inhibitor of tyrosine kinases such as MET, VEGF, and AXL.
+Cabozantinib is approved for second and third-line therapy of metastatic renal cell carcinoma.
 Compared to everolimus, progression-free survival (7.4 vs. 3.8 months) and overall survival (21 vs. 19 months) were prolonged (Choueiri u.a., 2015).
 Cabozantinib also showed a higher progression-free survival rate (9 vs. 5 months) in medium and high-risk patients in first-line therapy compared to sunitinib (Choueiri u.a., 2018), so that approval for first-line therapy in medium and low-risk patients was also granted.
-Dosage, pharmacology and side effects see section cabozantinib.

 Inhibitors of mTOR:

-Everolimus and Temsirolimus are inhibitors of mTOR (mammalian target of rapamycin), a central molecule in the intracellular signal transduction of cell growth, angiogenesis, energy metabolism and apoptosis (Faivre et al, 2006).
-Everolimus is approved after failure of therapy with inhibitors of signal transduction (Motzer et al, 2008), there was a slight improvement (5 vs. 2 months) in progression-free survival compared to placebo.
+Everolimus and Temsirolimus are inhibitors of mTOR (mammalian target of rapamycin), a central molecule in the intracellular signal transduction of cell growth, angiogenesis, energy metabolism, and apoptosis (Faivre et al., 2006).
+Everolimus is approved after failure of therapy with inhibitors of signal transduction (Motzer et al., 2008), there was a slight improvement (5 vs. 2 months) in progression-free survival compared to placebo.
 Current guidelines mention mTOR inhibitors as an option in third line therapy.
-Dosage, pharmacology and side effects see chapter pharmacology section Everolimus.

-Pazopanib is a tyrosine kinase inhibitor (VEGF receptor, PDGF receptor tyrosine kinase and c-kit) with approval for first-line treatment and second-line therapy after interferon therapy of metastasized renal cell carcinoma (Hutson et al, 2010).
-Progression-free survival improved significantly (9.2 vs. 4.2 months), the difference was even more pronounced in the subgroup without prior therapy (11.1 vs. 2.8 months).
+Pazopanib is a tyrosine kinase inhibitor (VEGF receptor, PDGF receptor tyrosine kinase, and c-kit) with approval for first-line treatment and second-line therapy after interferon therapy of metastasized renal cell carcinoma (Hutson et al., 2010).
+Progression-free survival improved significantly (9.2 vs. 4.2 months); the difference was even more pronounced in the subgroup without prior therapy (11.1 vs. 2.8 months).
 No significant differences could be demonstrated for overall survival.
-Dosage, pharmacology and side effects see chapter pharmacology section pazopanib.

 Sunitinib is an oral multi-kinase inhibitor, especially of tyrosine kinases like VEGF and PDGF receptor kinases.
-Randomized studies with sunitinib showed an improved progression-free survival of 11 vs. 5 months compared to immunotherapy with interferon (Motzer et al, 2007).
-Overall survival was not significant longer: 26 vs. 22 months.
-Sunitinib is approved for first-line treatment and second-line therapy after interferon therapy of metastasized renal cell carcinoma.
-Dosage, pharmacology and side effects see chapter pharmacology section sunitinib.
+Randomized studies with sunitinib showed an improved progression-free survival of 11 vs. 5 months compared to immunotherapy with interferon (Motzer et al., 2007).
+Overall survival was not significantly longer: 26 vs. 22 months.
+Sunitinib is approved for first and second-line therapy after interferon therapy of metastasized renal cell carcinoma.

 Immunotherapy With Interferon or Interleukin::

-Treatment with interferon-α in combination with interleukin-2 and 5-FU results in a partial remission in selected patients (up to .
-However, there are some randomized trials with far less effect and without any effect on survival (Negrier et al, 2007).
+The treatment with interferon-α in combination with interleukin-2 and 5-FU achieves partial remission in selected patients (up to 40%).
+However, some randomized trials showed far less remission and missing effect on survival (Negrier et al., 2007).
 Immunotherapy causes significant toxicity and costs.
 Toxicity may be reduced with interferon-α monotherapy, but the response rate is even lower (Mancuso and Sternberg, 2005).
-With the emergence of targeted therapy, immunotherapy (without bevacizumab) is hardly used any more.
+With the emergence of targeted therapy, immunotherapy (without bevacizumab) is hardly used anymore.

 Chemotherapy of metastatic renal cell carcinoma:

-The following chemotherapy regims have been tested with only moderate response: gemcitabine and 5-FU, gemcitabine in combination with immunotherapy.
-Actually, no chemotherapeutic regimen is accepted as a standard of care.
+The following chemotherapy regimens have been tested with only moderate response: gemcitabine and 5-FU, gemcitabine in combination with immunotherapy.
+No chemotherapeutic regimen is accepted as a standard of care.